 The conservation-based logging programs help in maintaining the ecosystem by using methods of reduced-impact logging, selective logging and forest certification programs, e.g. FSC follows sustainable practices for logging.

-These approaches help in water regulation, carbon sequestration and wildlife habitats, along with fulfilling the society’s need for timber products.
+These approaches help in water regulation, carbon sequestration, and wildlife habitats, along with fulfilling society’s need for timber products.

 Role of Regulations in Logging

-The Government is making efforts in recent years for the regulation of logging and enforcing sustainable acts.
-There are many countries which rely on the regulations such as the U.S Lacey Act, which promotes transparency in trading logging for timber and prohibits the illegally imported timber.
+The Government has been making efforts in recent years the regulate logging and enforce sustainable practices.
+There are many countries that rely on regulations such as the U.S Lacey Act, which promotes transparency in trading logging for timber and prohibits the illegal importation of timber.

 Deforestation in the Amazon: Why This Ecological Crisis Matters to Us All